 - Infections – Tuberculosis.
 BK virus associated nephropathy has been observed in patients receiving immunosuppressants, including Rapamune.
 This infection may be associated with serious outcomes, including deteriorating renal function and renal graft loss.
 Cases of progressive multifocal leukoencephalopathy (PML), sometimes fatal, have been reported in patients treated with immunosuppressants, including Rapamune [see WARNINGS AND PRECAUTIONS].
 Clostridium difficile enterocolitis.

-- Metabolic/Nutritional – Liver function test abnormal, AST/SGOT increased, ALT/SGPT increased, hypophosphatemia, hyperglycemia.
+- Metabolic/Nutritional – Liver function test abnormal, AST/SGOT increased, ALT/SGPT increased, hypophosphatemia, hyperglycemia, diabetes mellitus.

 - Respiratory – Cases of interstitial lung disease (including pneumonitis, bronchiolitis obliterans organizing pneumonia [BOOP], and pulmonary fibrosis), some fatal, with no identified infectious etiology have occurred in patients receiving immunosuppressive regimens including Rapamune.
 In some cases, the interstitial lung disease has resolved upon discontinuation or dose reduction of Rapamune.
 The risk may be increased as the sirolimus trough concentration increases [see WARNINGS AND PRECAUTIONS]; pulmonary hemorrhage; pleural effusion; alveolar proteinosis.

-- Skin – Exfoliative dermatitis [see WARNINGS AND PRECAUTIONS].
+- Skin – Neuroendocrine carcinoma of the skin [see WARNINGS AND PRECAUTIONS], exfoliative dermatitis [see WARNINGS AND PRECAUTIONS].

-- Urogenital – Nephrotic syndrome, proteinuria, focal segmental glomerulosclerosis.
+- Urogenital – Nephrotic syndrome, proteinuria, focal segmental glomerulosclerosis, ovarian cysts, menstrual disorders (including amenorrhea and menorrhagia).
 Azoospermia has been reported with the use of Rapamune and has been reversible upon discontinuation of Rapamune in most cases.

 Read the Rapamune (sirolimus) Side Effects Center for a complete guide to possible side effects